Azure/Enterprise-Scale/docs/reference/Readme.md

 IAM

-1) Create Azure AD Group for Subscriptions access
+1) Create Microsoft Entra Group for Subscriptions access
-2) Create Azure AD PIM Entitlement for the scope
+2) Create Microsoft Entra PIM Entitlement for the scope

 # File -> New -> Sandbox